sparkfun/SparkFun_LoRaSerial/docs/at_commands.md

 * **EnableCRC16** - When CRC is enabled, any packet that does not have a valid CRC will be ignored.
 The SX1276 IC has CRC at the radio interface, but because of RF noise, the number of corrupt packets is noticeable.
 This extra layer ensures packet delivery.
 Enabling CRC will add two bytes to each frame.

-* **EncryptData** - By default all packets are encrypted using 128-bit AES GCM.
+* **EncryptData** - By default, all packets are encrypted using 128-bit AES GCM.
 Disabling this will not achieve a greater range or bandwidth.
 Disabling encryption will allow all packets to be seen in clear text via an SDR or other monitoring device.

 * **EncryptionKey** - This is the 16-byte key used for AES encryption.
 While SparkFun provides a default value, it is strongly recommended to change this value for your own networks.
 This can be changed via command or via the P2P training method.
 Please see [P2P Training](http://docs.sparkfun.com/SparkFun_LoRaSerial/training/#point-to-point-training-as-server) for more information.